cloudify-cosmo/cloudify-rest-docs/content/_deployments.md

 --------- | ------- | -----------
 `visibility` | string | Defines who can see the deployment.
-(Required) `skip_install` | boolean | Determines whether to skip install workflow `skip_reinstall` | boolean | Determines whether to skip reinstall for nodes whos properties changed `force` | boolean | Force running update even if previous update failed `ignore_failure` | boolean | Pass ignore-failures to uninstall workflow `install_first` | boolean | Execute install workflow first, then uninstall workflow `inputs` | object | Dictionary containing inputs to update in the deployment `reinstall_list` | object | List of nodes instances IDs to reinstall
+(Required) `skip_install` | boolean | Determines whether to skip install workflow `skip_reinstall` | boolean | Determines whether to reinstall the node instances whose properties are modified in the deployment update
+`force` | boolean | Force running update even if previous update failed `ignore_failure` | boolean | Pass ignore-failures to uninstall workflow `install_first` | boolean | Execute install workflow first, then uninstall workflow `inputs` | object | Dictionary containing inputs to update in the deployment `reinstall_list` | object | List of IDs for node instances to reinstall

 ### Response